Schedule a Conversation

 Before You Start

 This guide covers the front-end integration — how each platform connects to your Webflow site and how to verify it works correctly.
-It doesn't cover configuring the donation platform itself: setting up campaigns, payment methods, recurring giving options, or donor receipting.
-Those are configured in each platform's own dashboard, typically by your fundraising team or the platform's onboarding team.
+It doesn't cover configuring the donation platform itself: campaigns, payment methods, recurring giving, or donor receipting.
+Those are configured in each platform's own dashboard.

 What you need before starting: